alikim-com/tafe/programming/WinForms_Tic_Tac_Toe/README.md

 - Multiple forms interaction
 - Preserving the aspect ratio of the main app window
 - AI players can have different levels of difficulty
-- Games can be saved and loaded (in JSON format)
+- Saving and loading games via JsonSerializer
+- Dynamic menu content
 ---
 - Scalable fonts
 - Image utilities for creating dynamic backgrounds, applying transparency & blending